 Let’s face it, Maggie Smith is just an excuse to flaunt headgear.

-Meanwhile, Isobel’s hats are almost staid so as to draw the comparison between that last mother of the Earl, and the next one.
+Meanwhile, Isobel’s hats are staid so as to draw the comparison between the mother of the last Earl, and the next.

 A study in contrasts…